GoogleCloudDataproc/hive-bigquery-connector/README.md

 This connector supports [Dataproc](https://cloud.google.com/dataproc) 2.0 and 2.1.

-If you use the connector on Hadoop clusters other than Dataproc, the connector has been tested with the following versions:
+For Hadoop clusters other than Dataproc, the connector has been tested with the following software versions:

 * Hive 3.1.2 and 3.1.3.
 * Hadoop 2.10.2, 3.2.3 and 3.3.3.